Fiat 500L Review: Larger Than Life

 So what’s different about the updated 500L?
 Underneath, nothing much.
 Fiat portrays this as quite a substantial mid-life revision, saying that 40 percent of the car’s components have changed.
 That doesn’t include anything fundamental in the mechanical department though.

 Most of the facelift involves styling changes to the exterior and a refreshed cabin design.
-The car’s front end has been lightly refreshed, with a new grille and other detail changes that soften a bit of the bloat that gave the car a pudgy face.
+The car’s front end has been lightly refreshed, with a new grille and other detail changes that soften that larger and rounder face.

 Inside the car has had a more extensive overhaul to modernise its look and up the ambience and quality of what has been rather budget-effect surroundings in the pre-update 500L.
 It’s all still fairly plasticky, but better calibre and with more kit to keep it up to date.